-You can use your soundbar to listen to lots of different types of audio content, including TV shows, music, and movies.
+You can use your soundbar to listen to many different types of audio content, including TV shows, music, and movies.
 All audio content is mixed and arranged to sound a certain way, but not all soundbars can reproduce this content with fidelity.
 Our sound quality tests show how accurately a soundbar can reproduce audio content as intended by the audio engineer.

 We perform several different tests to get a better understanding of a soundbar's sound quality.
 This includes stereo frequency response, stereo frequency response with calibration, stereo soundstage, stereo dynamics, stereo total harmonic distortion, center, surrounds, height, and sound enhancement features.

 Our stereo frequency response tests show how accurately the bar can reproduce sound at each frequency.
-Whether you like to listen to music, movies, or TV shows, it's important to get a soundbar that can reproduce all of the frequencies found in your audio content, from the low-bass to the high-treble.
-For example, if you like to feel the deep thump and rumble in bass-heavy music and action-packed movies, you'll want a soundbar with an extended low-bass.
+Whether you like to listen to music, movies, or TV shows, getting a soundbar that can reproduce all of the frequencies found in your audio content, from the low-bass to the high-treble is important.
+For example, you'll want a soundbar with an extended low-bass if you like to feel the deep thump and rumble in bass-heavy music and action-packed movies.

-The frequency response graph allows us to get a better understanding of the soundbar's sound profile.
+The frequency response graph allows us to better understand the soundbar's sound profile in relation to our target curve.
 A more neutral, balanced sound profile is considered suitable for most types of audio content.
-However, depending on your personal preferences and the types of audio content you want to listen to, you may prefer a different sound.
-Some listeners prefer a more bass-heavy sound profile that adds extra thump and punch to the mix or a v-shaped sound that adds some brightness and sparkle to instruments and vocals.
+However, depending on your preferences and the audio content you want to listen to, you may prefer a different sound.
+Some listeners prefer a more bass-heavy sound profile that adds extra thump and punch to the mix or a v-shaped sound that adds brightness and sparkle to instruments and vocals.

 You can learn more about our stereo frequency response tests here.